tobihans/swarmlab/README.md

-# Trying Docker Swarm mode
+# SwarmLab

+This is an experiment to create a simple Docker swarm cluster with HA based on incus.

 ## Snippets